API Keys

 Migrate legacy keys to custom API Keys

-Legacy keys, such as the Alerts, Rules, & Tags API key, the Logs Query API key, and the Team API key, will appear under Personal keys in the Keys UI.
+Legacy keys, such as the Alerts, Rules, & Tags API key, the Logs Query API key, and the Team API key, appear under Personal keys in the Keys UI.

-Legacy SCIM keys will appear under Team keys.
+Legacy SCIM keys appear under Team keys.

-Click the eye icon next to each legacy key to view its role presets and permissions.
+Select the eye icon next to each legacy key to view its role presets and permissions.
 You can recreate these keys using this information as more streamlined, customized API keys.

 Additional resources